Live Close By, Visit Often: Critical reception

 Live Close By, Visit Often received mixed reviews from music writers and critics.
 In June 2001, Billboard magazine profiled the album as part of their "album spotlight" series.
 Writer Ray Widdell called the record "classy, brassy, musically adventurous and stylish."
 He found the album's covers to be "refreshing" and he praised Oslin's vocal performance throughout the record.
 "This record is a triumphant return for Oslin," Widdell concluded.
 The Orlando Sentinels Jim Abbott also praised the album in his review, highlighting the album's originality in musical production and vocal performance.
 "Oslin's perspective is smarter and more mature than the overwrought one-dimensional approach that defines country radio playlists," he commented.

-Meanwhile, Maria Konicki Dinoia of Allmusic gave the project only two stars out of five.
-Dinoia found that the album lacked a direction, saying that it was "too eclectic" to be considered country and "too divergent to call pop."
+Maria Konicki Dinoia of AllMusic found that the album lacked a direction, saying that it was "too eclectic" to be considered country and "too divergent to call pop."
 However, she concluded the review on a positive note: "Either way, music doesn't have to be definable or categorized to make it good -- or even interesting -- and Oslin's unmediated vocals are always a pleasure to listen to, no matter what she's singing about."

 Alanna Nash of Entertainment Weekly had similar findings, calling the album "schizophrenic" in regards to its diverse music collection.
 Nash also praised Oslin's songwriting efforts, calling the original tracks to be "great grooves."
 Robert Loy of Country Standard Time gave the album a mixed reaction.
 He found some of the album's material to be too mature for a female artist of Oslin's age to sing.
 "The problem is that she's an "Eighties Lady," old enough to be somebody's grandmother, and we are really uncomfortable with grandmotherly sex.
 And most other mature relationships," Loy stated.
 However, he did praise songs such as "Neva Sawyer" for their "raw emotion" and "Come on-a My House" for its original production.